PrawinKiritharan/myGit/README.md

-# hello-world
+# Hello World
 Hello world repository for Git Tutorial.

-This repositorty is built step by step from W3Schools.com
+This repository is built step by step from W3Schools.com

+It now includes steps for GitHUb